Edwinngera/sparsex/README.md

 * Training, replace training logging with logging within core sparsex classes.
 * Training, script file, maybe use command line arguments and --help.
 * Training, take input model files from feature extraction and classification.
-* Training, cross validation options for choosing to retrain dictionary or not.
 * Training, cross validation need not re-preprocess the data.
-* Feature extraction, standardize/normalize features option after encoding and pooling.
 * Feature extraction, spams, figure out which parameters to use.
 * Feature extraction, spams, loading and saving models.
 Catch and handle exceptions properly.
 * Feature extraction, spams, when updating self.params with kwargs.
 Try to handle exceptions and wrong keyword arguments.